First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 The spin polarization of the Au (111) unit cell reflects both the symmetry of the surface and the specific photon energy used.
-At $h\nu=$ 5.83 eV, we find $\zeta_z^\pm=\pm 1$ at the $\Gamma$ point.
+With $h\nu=$ 5.83 eV and at the $\Gamma$ point, we find $\zeta_z^\pm=\pm 1$ and both in-plane components $\zeta_x^\pm$ and $\zeta_y^\pm$ vanish by symmetry.
 Figure S2 of the Supporting Information summarizes the behaviors of $\zeta_x^\pm$, $\zeta_y^\pm$, and $\zeta_z^\pm$ at four additional representative $\mathbf{k}_\parallel$ points in the vicinity of $\Gamma$.
-We select those $\mathbf{k}_\parallel$ points of the unit cell again because they satisfy $|\mathbf{k}_\parallel|=$ 0.02 \AA$^{-1}$.
-As $\mathbf{k}_\parallel$ moves away from $\Gamma$, the out-of-plane component $\zeta_z^\pm$ vanishes.
-At $\Gamma$, both in-plane components $\zeta_x^\pm$ and $\zeta_y^\pm$ vanish by symmetry.
-More generally, $\zeta_x^\pm=0$ along the $k_x$ axis and $\zeta_y^\pm=0$ along the $k_y$ axis of the reciprocal space.
-Along the reciprocal lattice vectors $\mathbf{b}_1$ and $\mathbf{b}_2$, we further find $\zeta_x^+=\zeta_x^-$ and $\zeta_y^+=\zeta_y^-$, suggesting vanishing circular dichroism, in agreement with Ref. \citenum{arrala2013}.
 For $h\nu=$ 5.83 eV, the photoemission process involves only the Shockley surface states located approximately 0.5 eV below the Fermi level, which are doubly degenerate at $\Gamma$ (Kramers degeneracy) and spin split at all other $\mathbf{k}_\parallel$ points.
 When a larger photon energy is used, additional initial states contribute.
 As shown in Figure S3 of the Supporting Information, for $h\nu=$ 8 eV and 10 eV, $\zeta_z^\pm$ at $\Gamma$ is reduced below unity, which we attribute to destructive interference among transitions originating from multiple initial states.